OpenAI Just Moved the Generative AI Battle to Hollywood With Its New AI Text-to-Video Conversion Product - ExBulletin

 OpenAI's goal is nothing less than creating artificial general intelligence, a version of AI that can perform most tasks as well as, or better than, humans.
 Not everyone is convinced that such superintelligence is possible.
 But the rapid pace at which AI is advancing is clearly visible in the wave of new products.
 Just 14 months ago, ChatGPT transformed the tech industry by launching a bot capable of writing poetry, essays, and conducting conversations that are almost indistinguishable from a conversation with a human.

-Last year, Midjourneys' AI-generated video was still criticized for putting extra fingers on one hand.
-OpenAI Sora has made this problem as obsolete as a modem dial tone.
+Just last year, Midjourney's AI-generated video was still criticized for putting extra fingers on one hand.
+OpenAI's Sora has made this problem as obsolete as a dial tone.

 For AI startups that were already focused on video, OpenAI's latest product is a shot across the arc.

 Runway, a startup founded in 2018, has enjoyed a distinct advantage, having spent years refining its models before other startups joined them.
-So far, no rival AI text-to-video startup has posed a threat to the Runways product.
+So far, no competing AI text-to-video startup has posed a threat to Runway's product.
 It's worth mentioning that Runway is already used by Hollywood, a film using their product won 7 Oscars, while OpenAI's Sora only makes short videos so far.

 Perhaps the biggest obstacle for OpenAI in its video campaign is the need to defend its territory and continue to advance on many different fronts, with increasing competition against ChatGPT and its DALL-E image generation tool.
-So far, OpenAI CEO Sam Altman has proven capable of staying ahead of the pack, raising $13 billion from Microsoft and apparently looking to raise even more money to develop infrastructure material capable of realizing his vision.
+OpenAI CEO Sam Altman has proven capable of staying ahead of the pack so far, raising $13 billion from Microsoft and is apparently looking to raise even more money to develop a physical infrastructure capable of realizing its vision.

 |